How does it work? There are a couple of easy steps you must follow to get assistance through HEAR Nashville:

 Can children get hearing aids through the assistance programs?

-Children are eligible to receive assistance through the programs; however there are often other options available for obtaining assistance through insurance, school systems, or other programs as well.
+Children are not eligible to receive assistance through the programs; however there are often other options available for obtaining assistance through insurance, school systems, or other programs as well.
 Contact your insurance company and school system to determine if they could assist you in the purchase of hearing aids.

 Do I need to have my hearing tested?